ryan-mcclue/unsw/comp3231/week3.md

 syscall number in `v0`, return in `v0` if `a3` indicates no errno

 Syscalls have ABI and perform escalation with special cpu instructions

-In addition to PCBs, kernel manages TCBs (which have a PCB associated with them) A trapframe contains registers associated with user space thread If scheduler determines new thread, then retrieve from TCB Kernel only schedules threads, so if thread part of another process, then PCB also involved

-A process has an in-kernel stack.
-On a context switch (of which a syscall will cause), will change stack pointer to this.
-So, it can be said that kernel memory is shared between processes.
-TODO: save user registers in kernel stack, but also TCB?

 User level threads only really better if have large numbers.
 This is because they don't incur context switch operations with TCB/PCBs